-Woven furnishings are made of durable and weatherproof extruded polyethylene resin-weave.
+Woven furniture Woven furnishings are made of durable and weatherproof extruded polyethylene resin-weave.
 Light stains and soils may be removed with a solution of mild detergent and water, rinsed with clean water and dried thoroughly.
 Mildew and heavy stains can be removed with a quality commercial outdoor furniture cleaner and protectant.
 Woven furnishings may not be suitable for intensely hot climates.

 Versatex Mesh Remove light stains with a solution of mild detergent and water, then rinse with clean water and dry thoroughly.
 Mildew and heavy stains can be removed with a quality commercial outdoor furniture cleaner and protectant.

 Polyester fabric with PVC coating (“sling” fabric on some outdoor furniture) The recommended cleaning is mild soap and water.
 The “Sling” may come out of the box looking a little “wrinkly” in smaller places on the frames etc., however, these wrinkles can be smoothened by applying extra heat … or in most cases it will straighten itself being exposed to sunshine.

 Stone and marble tops The tabletops are designed for normal outdoor use in residential settings.
 To maintain the natural beauty we recommend applying a stone-enhancing sealer every six months to protect and restore the top.
 This step can be repeated each year and before the winter season.
 If the tabletop is stained with products such as wine, soda, coffee or other colorants of organic origin, clean these spills immediately with a mild detergent then rinse with water.

-Glass tops can be cleaned with light soap and warm water.
+Glass tops Glass tops can be cleaned with light soap and warm water.

-Painted finishes used on aluminum seating, tables and umbrellas requires cleaning of the finish periodically.
+Painted aluminum frames Painted finishes used on aluminum seating, tables and umbrellas requires cleaning of the finish periodically.
 Regular cleaning with mild soap and water using a sponge or soft bristle brush will remove dirt and concentrated deposits, and protect the furniture finish from build-up of from salty air and chlorides from swimming pools.
 Avoid using abrasive cleaners.
 Rinse thoroughly.

 For all metal frames, apply a fine, clear automobile wax for maximum protection against harmful ultraviolet exposure and salt air.